 We will offer you a financial assessment to determine how much you can afford to pay towards the cost of your care and support.
 The financial assessment asks for details about your income, capital and your expenditures.
+If you are required to pay for your care and support this will be from the date you start receiving it however you might not receive your first bill for a number of weeks therefore we would advise setting aside some money to cover this extra cost.
 If you do not complete a financial assessment you will need to pay the full cost yourself.